jle034/rshell/grep/README.md

 ###Including options

-We have already briefly mentioned the ‘-r’ flag that allows `grep` to recursively search through directories.
+We have already briefly mentioned the `-r` flag that allows `grep` to recursively search through directories.
 `grep` has many other options to choose from as well.
 To include options in your command, just follow this format: